malmostad/wag/pages/getting_started.md

 Your own JavaScript is placed after the global one.

 ## Optimize Your Own Assets
-Your own stylesheets and JavaScript code must be contcatenated into two files and then minified.
+Your own stylesheets and JavaScript code must be contcatenated into single files and then minified.
 If your application has files for older versions of Internet Explorer, include them in conditional comments.

-Your own styleheets and JavaScripts must be served with gzip/deflate compression from the web server with http cache headers optimized for your application.
+Served your assets with gzip/deflate compression from the web server with http cache headers optimized.

-If you're using AMD loading of assets in your application, all individual files must be minified and you need to optimize the balance beween the number of http request and the size of the files.
+If you're using AMD loading of assets, all individual files must be minified and you need to optimize the balance beween the number of http request and the size of the files.

 ## The Masthead
 The masthead, seen at the top of this page, is automaticaly included on every intranet page when you use the global assets.
 The `margin-top` on the `body` of your application must leave room for the masthead that has a fixed position on wider viewports.

-The masthead is responsive and you must set the `viewport` meta tag in your application (see above).
+The masthead is responsive and you must set the `viewport` meta tag in your application for it to work (see above).

-If one of the menu items in the masthead should be indicated as active in your application, you need to add the corresponding class to your body tag.
+If one of the menu items in the masthead should be indicated as active in your application, add the corresponding class to your body tag.
 Available classes are:

 * Mina sida: `malmo-masthead-dashboard`
 * Min förvaltning: `malmo-masthead-my-department`